Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare liability-only car insurance

 Driving with no insurance comes with steep fines, and you could be responsible for liability damage if you get in a car accident.
-Rather than going without coverage, try shopping around for low-cost car insurance or consider alternatives like pay-per-mile or liability-only policies to help you stay insured.
+Rather than going without coverage, try shopping around for low-cost car insurance or consider cheap options to help you stay insured.

 More guides on Finder